 What is NaturePrint?

+NaturePrint products and tools are designed to help make effective investment and management decisions to deliver Protecting Victoria’s Environment – Biodiversity 2037 (the Biodiversity Plan).
 Victoria has a diverse and unique range of plants, animals and ecosystems that we value and need to protect for future generations.
-Determining what is needed to protect biodiversity is complex, with large amounts of information and multiple needs to consider simultaneously.
+Determining what is needed to protect biodiversity is complex, with large amounts of information and multiple needs to consider at the same time.

-Strategic Management Prospects maps and data where species improve the most when threats are controlled and thus which actions are most important.
-Such information could become the basis of management plans.
+Strategic Management Prospects maps and data show where prospects for species are likely to improve the most when threats are controlled and therefore which actions are most important.
+This information could become the basis of management plans or on-ground projects.

-The threat extent and intensity maps show the locations of threats.
-The benefit maps illustrate where we get the greatest benefit from controlling threats.
-Graphs show the magnitude of benefit each species gets when a threat is controlled.
-This information can help design weeds, pests or other threat control programs.
+The threat maps show the locations of threats to biodiversity.
+The benefit of action maps show where controlling threats provides the greatest benefit.
+Strategic Management Prospects interactive reports indicate the relative amount of benefit to each species when threats are controlled.
+This information can help design weed, pest or other threat control programs.

-The benefit maps and graphs show the benefit to the species from controlling threats.
-This information can be used to plan the recovery of species, to prepare a bid in a grant process and demonstrate value for money to an investor.
+The SMP benefit maps, bar plots and scatter plots show the benefit to the species from controlling threats.
+This information can be used to plan the recovery of species, to prepare a bid for on-ground actions in a grant process and demonstrate value to an investor.

 We can use Strategic Management Prospects to equitably compare investment options.
 This data can help us make better decisions for conserving biodiversity.

 Understanding how different species will benefit (or not) from management actions in particular places helps us choose which actions to do where.
 For any area of interest, we need to consider:

 - how many species each management action would benefit in that area.
 Some management actions will benefit many species (for example weed control will benefit a range of plant species and the animals that use them for habitat), while other actions will be specific to one species (for example putting a cage around a rare orchid to protect it).